RohanGautam/CZ3005-TreasureCube/README.md

 # Organisation

-The agents are organizes in the `agents/` directory.
+The agents are organized in the `agents/` directory.
 It contains a `RandomAgent`(default) and a `QLearningAgent` (implemented by me).
 The directory is a submodule, and it's imported in both the test script and the notebook.

 Suggested: use the notebook for easier visualisation viewing.